Robertson Davies Collection

 - Author's Collections

 Born and raised in Ontario, Davies was educated at Upper Canada College, Queen's University at Kingston and Balliol College, Oxford.
-During his time in Kingston, he cultivated his interests in journalism as an active contributor to The Journal, the Queen's University student newspaper.
+During his time in Kingston, he cultivated his interest in journalism as an active contributor to The Journal, the Queen's University student newspaper.
 Robertson Davies had three successive careers: as an actor with the Old Vic Company in England; as publisher of the Peterborough Examiner; and as a university professor and founding Master of Massey College at the University of Toronto.
 As a novelist, he gained worldwide fame for The Salterton Trilogy, The Deptford Trilogy, The Cornish Trilogy, Murther & Walking Spirits and The Cunning Man.

 All items can be located in the finding aid.